mantrakp04/t-router-convex-template/README.md

-Welcome to your new TanStack app!
+Welcome to your new TanStack Router + Convex + Shadcn app!

 # Getting Started